 - Python for AI: Free Intro: This class is taught by an experienced teacher in a classroom of 5 or less students, which makes it very ideal for your child to learn how to code with Python in less than one hour!

-- Python for AI - Unit 1: This is the first unit of our Python for kids coding course, we start to learn core concepts of Python syntax, loop, data types, variables, and a lot more.
+- Python for AI - Part 1: This is the first unit of our Python for kids coding course, we start to learn core concepts of Python syntax, loop, data types, variables, and a lot more.

-- Python for AI - Unit 2: We will explore more advanced programing elements of Python such as dictionaries and files, and learn how to employ Python’s powerful modules to build games, stories and real-world data projects.
+- Python for AI - Part 2: We will explore more advanced programing elements of Python such as dictionaries and files, and learn how to employ Python’s powerful modules to build games, stories and real-world data projects.

 We have shared all the important resources such as free online classes, tutorials, Internet-based reading materials and books, and are confident that now you know the best way to learn Python for kids as you get ready to make a sound decision for your little one.
 Get started with a free Python intro course or join other free coding classes for kids!